Wendell Ramos

-Biography and early career
+Career

 Ramos started his showbiz career in 1995 when he joined the cast of Bubble Gang along with his long time best friend Antonio Aquitania.
 He got into "matinee idol" status when he joined Click.
 He then had roles with female stars like Ara Mina and Diana Zubiri, among others, in different films during the 2000s.
 He then moved to GMA Network shows including Sinasamba Kita, La Vendetta, Kung Mahawi Man ang Ulap and Tasya Fantasya.
-His biggest break came when he played the role of Harvey in Ako si Kim Samsoon which starred Regine Velasquez, Mark Anthony Fernandez and Nadine Samonte.
+His biggest break came when he played the role of Harvey in Ako si Kim Samsoon.
+Ramos is also one of the models of Bench along with famous stars such as Richard Gomez, Richard Gutierrez, and Francine Prieto.

-Current career

-Ramos is also one of the models of Bench along with famous stars such as Richard Gomez, Richard Gutierrez, Dingdong Dantes, Alessandra de Rossi and Francine Prieto, to name a few.
-Wendell moved to ABS-CBN in 2015, staying until 2018, when he decided to return to his original home GMA Network.
+In 2015, Ramos moved to ABS-CBN and stayed until 2018, when he decided to return to GMA Network.

+Business

+In 2020, Ramos and Kukai Guevarra, his wife opened a frozen meat business, WenDeli Meat House, a company that sells ready to eat and ready to cook meat products which is available for online selling and re-selling abroad.

+Politics

+Ramos ran for councilor of the 4th district of Manila in 2025 as an independent.
+However, he withdrew two weeks before the election, citing family and work commitments.

 Personal life

 Ramos has three children with three different non-showbiz girlfriends.
 He married his partner Kukai Guevara on December 9, 2017.

+Ramos has been a certified firefighter since 2020.